the-kenny/herbstmove/readme.md

     ./herbstmove

-# Bugs
+# TODO

-- Moving the focus to an empty frame in Herbstluftwm isn't handled gracefully (will center the cursor on the center of the root window).

 - Error Handling is missing for most calls to X11.

-- Empty frames (in Herbstluftwm) are handled in a strange manner
+- Empty frames (in Herbstluftwm) aren't handled (herbstluft focuses the root window)

+- Test more window managers